Cords and Bulbs for Summer Lights

-- Christmas Light Cord – reuse the cord you have for Christmas or get a new one.
+- Christmas Light Cord – Choose either C7 or C9 or repurpose the cord stored for Christmas

-- Round Frosted G30 Glass Bulbs – we used G30 for our project in red, white, and blue but G40 or G50 satin bulbs would be great choices based on the size of your patio or project.
+- Round Frosted G30 Glass Bulbs – we used G30 for our project in red, white, and blue but G40 or G50 satin bulbs are also great choices based on the size of your patio or project.

-Wondering what size G30’s are related to G50’s and 40’s.
+Wondering what size G30’s are related to G50’s and G40s.
 This blog addresses that subject.

-We love an easy project and installing bulbs is easy and frustration free if you simply give the bulb a reverse quarter turn before you spin the bulbs into their sockets clockwise.
+We love an easy project and installing bulbs is easy and frustration-free if you simply give the bulb a reverse quarter-turn before you spin the bulbs into their sockets clockwise.
 This simple trick helps prevent cross-threading.

 Three times the bulbs, three times the fun

-Installing all blue in a single white cord then all red and all white in their own straight-run cords is a bold moved.
-Installed in a linear cluster these cords makes an amazing impact.
+Installing all blue in a single white cord then all red and all white in their own straight-run cords is a bold move.
+Installed in a linear trio, these cords make an impact.

-We’ve created this project for summer and used a patriotic combination but imagine what you might do with wedding colors, red/green/white for Christmas or yellow/purple/green for Halloween.
+We’ve created this project for summer using a patriotic red, white and blue combination.
+Imagine wedding colors, red/green/white for Christmas or yellow/purple/green for Halloween.
 One Christmas light cord for all seasons.

-Let us know if you try this project, the colors that you chose and how you use your Christmas light cords all year.
+Let us know if you try this project, the colors that you chose, and how you use your Christmas light cords all year.
 We’d love to see a photo!
 Add one to your comment below.